 Fix it: Whip until soft peaks form for a light texture, or stiff peaks for piped toppings.
 Stop immediately once you reach the desired texture.

-Using a whipped cream dispenser with a whipped cream charger can produce professional results—but only if used properly.
+A whipped cream dispenser paired with a whipped cream charger can create professional-quality results — but only when used correctly.

 Common cream charger mistakes: